Article - 4 minute read

 Establish a Follow-Up Plan

 Abnormal results require follow-up—sometimes repeat testing, sometimes additional diagnostics, sometimes treatment initiation.
+Your veterinarian may recommend analyzing other bodily fluids, such as urine, in addition to blood, to gain a complete picture of your cat’s health.
 Clarify the timeline and purpose.

 Track Results Over Time